Cleveland Clinic logo

 Hepatitis E

-Hepatitis E is a liver infection caused by a virus you can get from drinking or eating something contaminated.
-Most people recover within a few weeks without treatment.
+Hepatitis E is a liver infection caused by the hepatitis E virus.
+You can get it from consuming contaminated food and water.
+Most people recover within several weeks without treatment.
 But if you’re pregnant, the risks are much more serious.
-Hepatitis E can lead to liver failure, miscarriage or stillbirth — so, getting care right away is critical.
+Hepatitis E can lead to liver failure and pregnancy complications.
+So, getting care right away is critical.

 What Is Hepatitis E?

-Hepatitis E is a virus that infects your liver.
-It can make you feel sick to your stomach, with symptoms like throwing up, belly pain and diarrhea.
+Hepatitis E is a liver infection caused by the hepatitis E virus (HEV).
+It spreads mainly through contaminated food and water.
+The infection can make you feel sick to your stomach.
+It can cause symptoms like belly pain and vomiting.

 Advertisement